StackVista/stackstate-docs/stackpacks/integrations/api-integration.md

 {% tabs %}
 {% tab title="Linux" %}
-To check if the StackState Agent V1 is running:
+To check if the StackState API-Integration Agent is running:

 ```text
 sudo /etc/init.d/stackstate-agent status
 ```

-To receive information about the StackState Agent V1 state:
+To receive information about the StackState API-Integration Agent state:

 ```
 sudo /etc/init.d/stackstate-agent info